 You can wash your dreadlocks as little or as often as you so choose.
 I personally wash mine every other day but other people choose to only wash them once a week.
 However often you choose to wash them, as long as you keep the pattern regular then you will be fine.
 Here is a video where I talk through how your head gets used to how often you wash it and

-how often you should wash your dreadlocks:
+how should you wash your dreadlocks?:

 You can still shower your body as many times a day as you want.
 The only reason washing your dreadlocks every day is usually avoided is because they take so long to dry.
 See my "Showering without washing your dreads" post for more on that.